Trimer covers in the triangular grid: twenty mostly open problems: No stones, three kinds of bones

 \section{No stones, three kinds of bones}

-Prior to the conference, I was able to show that if an $(a,b)$-benzel can be tiled by bones, then we must have $a = k(3k-1)/2$ and $b = k(3k+1)/2$ (or vice versa) for some $k \geq 2$.
+Prior to the conference, I was able to show that if an $(a,b)$-benzel can be tiled by bones alone, then we must have $a = k(3k-1)/2$ and $b = k(3k+1)/2$ (or vice versa) for some $k \geq 2$.
 Several attending students found a proof that this necessary condition is also sufficient.
 (Note that such benzels belongs to the case $a+b \equiv 0$ (mod 3).)
 Jesse Kim found the most complete solution, providing an explicit proof that the tiling he described works for all $k$.
-It appears that the number of such tilings grows exponentially in $k^4$ (see Appendix 1 for the data).
+It appears (see \href{https://oeis.org/A364134}{OEIS entry A364134}) that the number of such tilings grows exponentially in $k^4$.

 {\bf Problem 1:} Find an exact formula for $T_{003}(k(3k-1)/2,k(3k+1)/2)$.

 Of course, even short of an exact formula, any method of determining the number of tilings that is more efficient than brute-force enumeration (e.g., a recurrence relation) would be of interest.